-Measuring around 25.6 mm in diameter and only 3.465 mm in thickness, the movement is compact enough to enable Zenith’s engineers create very thin watches.
-The Elite Captain, for example, is produced in a stainless steel body that is 40 mm in diameter and only 8 mm in height, which makes the watch look good even on a very skinny wrist.
+Measuring around 25.6 mm in diameter and only 3.465 mm in thickness, the movement is compact enough to enable Zenith’s engineers to create very thin cases.
+The Elite Captain, for example, is produced in a stainless steel body that is 40 mm in diameter and only 8 mm in height, which makes the self-winding three-hander look good even on a skinny wrist.

-Judging by the company’s online catalogue, the watch is delivered in four color / strap variations: two versions come equipped with a silver sunray dial and gold-plated hour and minute hands, and two more sport black dial with stainless steel hands.
-Both models are available either on an alligator leather strap with stainless steel pin buckle or on a metal bracelet with stainless steel triple folding buckle.
+Judging by the company’s online catalog, the Captain Central Second is delivered in four color/strap variations: two versions come equipped with a silver sunray dial and gold-plated hour and minute hands, and two more sport black dial with stainless steel hands.
+Both models are available either on an alligator leather strap with stainless steel pin buckle or a metal bracelet with stainless steel triple folding buckle.

 Too bad there is no version in rose gold with a chocolate brown dial and rose gold hands.
 That one would truly own my heart.

-Plain and simple, the Elite Captain is almost an ideal dressy watch for today’s cash-strapped consumer.
+Plain and simple, the Elite Captain is almost an ideal dressy timekeeper for today’s cash-strapped consumer.